STommydx/2020S-COMP4111/README.md

 Before submitting, you should clean up your work:

-1. Switch to `master` branch, do a pull to update latest changes
+1. Switch to `master` branch, do a pull to update to the latest changes
 2. Switch back to `feature/yourfeaturename`, run a rebase with master
 3. Resolve conflicts if needed, seek help if you don't know how to do so